TIK-NFL/ilias-oc-plugin/README.md

 This plugin creates a tight ingration of Opencast 5.x, 4.x, 3.x(1.6 and 2.0 see older releases) and ILIAS.
 This plugin also requires to a workflow handler for Opencast, which enables distributing the files in a way that are usable by this plugin.
-This plugin is currently only available in the [Bitbucket Repo](https://github.com/pascalseeland/opencast) and not part of the official Opencast Distribution.
+This plugin is currently only available in the [Github Repo](https://github.com/pascalseeland/opencast) and not part of the official Opencast Distribution.

 ## Installation